pubnub/pic32-prod/README.md

 Refer to pubnub.h for detailed description of those.
 The configurations
 are:

-a) no SSL
+1. no SSL
-b) Use Harmony SSL - at the time of this writing, this is not useful,
-	as Harmony SSL only supports SSLv3, which Pubnub doesn't support (any more)
+2. Use Harmony SSL - at the time of this writing, this is not useful, as Harmony SSL only supports SSLv3, which Pubnub doesn't support (any more)
-c) Use CyaSSL - this is the library supplied with Harmony under Third
-	Party directory, is full featured, but, has a rather large memory footprint
+3. Use CyaSSL - this is the library supplied with Harmony under Third Party directory, is full featured, but, has a rather large memory footprint